RedisLabs/redislabs-docs/content/platforms/openshift/getting-started-operatorhub.md

 {{% note %}}

 You should change the "*Approval Strategy*"" from subscription from "*Automatic*" to "*Manual*" for production systems.
-This will guarantee the operator is only upgraded by approval.
-This will allow upgrades only during maintenance periods so you can control any possible downtime due to upgrades to operator-managed clusters.
+This guarantees that the operator is only upgraded by approval.
+This allows upgrades only during maintenance periods so you can control any possible downtime due to upgrades to operator-managed clusters.
 {{% /note %}}